Here are the definitions of some common pre-war card acronyms and collecting terms (and collecting terms in general).

 Cabinet Card – Photographs that were glued to some sort of cardboard backing.
 Families used these to display pictures of relatives but many cabinet cards were also made of baseball players.
 Collectors differ as to if these should be considered true baseball cards.

-Colored – Colored cards refer to those that have had areas colored in to improve their appearance
+Colored – Colored cards refer to those that have had areas colored in to improve their appearance and to hide flaws

 Die-Cut – A card that was intentionally cut around the specific shape or outline of the player on the card